ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### 2. _Markdown Format_:

-`@mention` - `<mention-url>`.
-Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in the `CommonMark` flavor with user URLs containing a user ID as a unique value of `@mention` users.
+`@mention` - `<mention-href>`.
+Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in the `CommonMark` flavor with user Href containing a user ID as a unique value of `@mention` users.

 _Pros_

 1. This markdown string offers the advantage of serving a dual purpose.
 Depending on the `pattern` specified in the configuration element, it can be rendered as a `mention` node.
 In the absence of a specified `pattern`, it remains a valid markdown format and is displayed as an absolute link.
-2. If we intend to enable interaction by clicking, passing a URL can be leveraged to navigate users to their intended destination.
-For instance, when referencing an issue, clicking on it should direct the user to the issue page, and this functionality can be facilitated through the URL value.
+2. If we intend to enable interaction by clicking, passing a Href can be leveraged to navigate users to their intended destination.
+For instance, when referencing an issue, clicking on it should direct the user to the issue page, and this functionality can be facilitated through the Href value.
 3. Furthermore, this will not disrupt the operation of the `AutoLink` format since the `mention` node is evaluated before the `autolink` mark.

 _Alternatives_: